i carry your heart with me(i carry it in

 or which i cannot touch because they are too nearLatest Shared Story

 This poem is the one that did it!
-I read this along with my class, in seventh grade and was forever inspired.
-The way Cummings uses words to create this picture of love and roses.
-The way he...
+I read this along with my class, in seventh grade, and was forever inspired by the way Cummings uses words to create this picture of love and roses.
+He uses...